Warehouse and Logistics CGI Studio

 Used for investor review

-Big-box logistics park CGI for a Golden Triangle location, showing masterplan layout, unit flexibility, and estate infrastructure.
+Big-box logistics park CGI for a UK Golden Triangle location, showing aerial masterplan layout, service-yard discipline, unit flexibility, and estate infrastructure.